 Videos of Interest

-Several of the NTG's principals were involved with the production educational videos (running about 20 minutes each) on aging and developmental disabilities and aging and dementia, as well as conference lectures, which have been posted on YouTube.
-They can be accessed via the links below:
+Several of the NTG's principals were involved with the production of educational videos (running about 20 minutes each) on aging and developmental disabilities and aging and dementia, which have been posted on YouTube.
+They can be accessed via clicking on the video's image.

 Other Resources for Professionals